Boxgrove Man

 Boxgrove Man is a name given to three fossils of early humans, found at Boxgrove in Sussex, and dated to about 480,000 years old.
 One piece of the tibia (shinbone) and two teeth were found.
-The tibia was of a mature well-built man, perhaps from the common ancestor of modern humans of Neanderthals, and the teeth are thought to be of early Neanderthals.
+The tibia was of a mature well-built man, perhaps from the common ancestor of modern humans and Neanderthals, and the teeth are thought to be of early Neanderthals.
 They are the oldest fossils of the genus homo found in Britain.

 Fossils

 The site at Boxgrove in Sussex dates to the late Cromerian Stage, around 500,000 years ago, and it is the earliest site in Britain with fossils of the genus homo.
 The tibia was discovered in 1993 by archaeologist Mark Roberts and his team of the Institute of Archeology at University College London.
 The two teeth were found in 1995 and 1996 on returns to the site in the hope, which was realised, of finding further remains.
 The tibia was originally about 40 cm long and is of a well-built male with a height of 177-182 cm.
 The teeth were lower incisors found about a metre apart and are thought to belong to the same individual, a mature adult.
 The exceptional structural strength suggests a cold-adapted body with proportions paralleling those of the Neanderthals.
 Archaeological evidence indicates that these early humans had the ability to hunt or at least scavenge with stone tools as the team discovered hundreds of Acheulean flint tools at the site.
 The two teeth found show scratches, suggesting an eating technique in which food was cut with a tool whilst gripped between the jaws.